trobrock/chefvm/README.md

     # Copy a config
     chefvm copy SRC_CONFIG DEST_CONFIG

+    # Rename a config
+    chefvm rename OLD_CONFIG NEW_CONFIG

     # Open a config directory in $EDITOR
     chefvm edit YOUR_CHEF_CONFIG

+    # Update chefvm to the latest
+    chefvm update

 ## Handy Prompt function